Njuelle/how-to-dashboard/part2.md

 ```bash
 $ docker-compose up
 ```
 If all goes well the terminal should display logs for all the services we just configured.
-To be sure, you can check if kuzzleis working correctly by opening http://localhost:7512?pretty=true in your favorite browser, you should see a list of routes exposed by Kuzzle.
+To be sure, you can check if kuzzle is working correctly by opening http://localhost:7512?pretty=true in your favorite browser, you should see a list of routes exposed by Kuzzle.

 Your stack is up and ready!
 Now you can open Kibana and create amazing visualizations!